How to Dress a Candle for Ritual to Enhance Your Candle Magick Spells

 Rub the oil counterclockwise from you to release, clear, or banish something from you

-Step Four: Herbs, Flowers, and Stones
+Step Four: Add Herbs, Flowers, and Stones

 You can: